Cover for homes at risk of flooding across the UK

 Who will pay my claim?

-Your claim will be handled by us in exactly the same way as all policyholders.
-We will assess your claim and make any appropriate payments; you won't have any direct contact with Flood Re.
+We’ll handle your claim in the same way as any other.
+We'll assess your claim and make any payments – you won't have any direct contact with Flood Re.

 Is the level of flood cover from Flood Re the same as Admiral?

 Yes, if you buy insurance from us, we're your insurer and handle any claims.

 Will I need to disclose this as a special term on my policy?

 Being part of Flood Re isn’t considered a special term and won’t stop you getting insurance elsewhere.

 What if I'm unhappy with how my claim has been dealt with?

 If you're not happy with how your claim has been handled, follow our normal complaints procedure.

 I've heard insurers have to pay a levy, what does this mean?